curiousest/curiousest.github.io/_posts/2020-01-31-fitness-noob.md

 One kilogram of bodyfat allegedly takes 7700 calories to burn off.
 If you eat 7700 calories extra, you won't gain one kilogram of bodyfat, but it's the right order of magnitude.
 If your measurements are 1000 calories off, it's around 1/10 kilograms or 1/3 pounds of bodyfat.

-A red bell pepper has 31 calories, a carrot has 41 calories, and an apple has 52 calories.
-A cup of rice has 200 calories, a mars bar has 228 calories, and half a box of ritz crackers has 1120 calories.
+Expend effort where it matters - know what's calorie-dense and track it carefully:

+* Red bell pepper: 31 calories
+* Carrot: 41 calories
+* Apple has 52 calories
+* Cup of rice: 200 calories
+* Mars bar: 228 calories
+* Half a box of ritz crackers: 1120 calories

 20% error on 200 calories is the same as forgetting a whole fruit or vegetable.
 Omitting a candy bar is like forgetting a picnic of fruits and vegetables.
-Expend effort where it matters - know what's calorie-dense and track it carefully.

 ### Learn from people IRL